 Four residencies are available in each calendar year.
 One in each quarter.
 The exact dates and length of the residency (between 10 and 28 days) will be negotiated between the successful artist and Curtin Springs Paper but must be undertaken during the specified months.

-There are 5 residencies currently open to application;
+There are 5 residencies you can enquire about:

 1 January to March 2018